kaushiks90/EntityFrameWork/readme.md

 Exercise
 ---------------------
-1.Add Table
+	Add Table
-2.Add Property
+	Add Property
-3.Update Property
+	Update Property
-4.Rename Property
+	Rename Property
-5.Insert Record in table
+	Insert Record in table
-6.Rename the column after inserting the records 7.Delete the table after taking the backup
+	Rename the column after inserting the records
+	Delete the table after taking the backup
-8.Go to previous Migration
+	Go to previous Migration
-9.Update the table
+	Update the table
-10.Seed data
+	Seed data
-11.Data Annotation Foreign Key
+	Data Annotation Foreign Key
-12.Foreign Key using Fluent Api
+	Foreign Key using Fluent Api
-13.Relation Ship(One to One,One to Many,Many to One,Many to Many)
+	Relation Ship(One to On=e,One to Many,Many to One,Many to Many)

 Commands
 -------------------------------------
 	Enable-migrations
 	add-migration "Migration Name"
 	update-database -targetmigration 201904130859123_AddedSubjectTable

 Example Tables
 -----------------------------
 	Students  one-one Address
 	Teachers one-many Classes
 	Students Many-Many Classes